2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 Elements overcomes these problems through its use of Federated Block Signing and Confidential Transactions.

 Unlike the Bitcoin network, the process of block signing within Elements is not reliant on Dynamic Membership Multiparty Signatures (DMMS) and Proof of Work (PoW).
 Instead, Elements uses a Strong Federation of signatories, called Block Signers, who can sign and create blocks in a reliable and timely manner.
 This removes the transaction latency of the PoW mining process, which is subject to large block time variance due to its random Poisson distribution.
-The Federated Block Signing process enables reliable block creation without relying on third-party trust.
+The Federated Block Signing process enables the creation of reliable blocks without relying on third-party trust.

 Elements can run as a sidechain to another blockchain, such as Bitcoin, or as a standalone blockchain with no dependencies on other networks.